What is an employee perk?

 By definition, “Employee perks are non-wage offerings given to employees that extend beyond salaries and benefits (like health insurance, dental, vision, etc.).”.

-Perks serve as a means to support employees beyond their standard salary and benefits, and are more of a discretionary nature.
+Perks serve as a means to support employees beyond their standard salary and benefits and are more of a discretionary nature.
 It includes:

 Perks that are purchased such as catered lunches, books, insurance, student loan forgiveness, etc.

-These are policy-driven advantages of working at a company such as remote work opportunities, or being pet-friendly.
+These are policy-driven advantages of working at a company such as remote work opportunities or being pet-friendly.

 Are ways on how your office is set up - meditation rooms, gaming rooms, slides, and just overall space in the office.

-What are perks in a company?
+What are the perks of a company?

 Perks are those benefits of a more discretionary nature.
 Perks are given to employees who are doing notably well or have seniority.
-Common perks are take-home vehicles, hotel stays, free refreshments, leisure activities on work time (golf,etc), stationery, allowances for lunch, and when multiple choices exist-first choice of such things as job assignments and vacation scheduling.
-They may also be given first chance at job promotions when vacancies exist.
+Common perks are take-home vehicles, hotel stays, free refreshments, leisure activities on work time (golf, etc), stationery, allowances for lunch, and when multiple choices exist-first choice of such things as job assignments and vacation scheduling.
+They may also be given a first chance at job promotions when vacancies exist.

 What are examples of employee perks?